PaddlePaddle/docs/docs/install/compile/linux-compile_en.md

 11. Install the compiled `.whl` package on the current machine or target machine:

-    For Python2:
-    ```
-    pip install -U (whl package name)
-    ```
     For Python3:
     ```
-    pip3.5 install -U (whl package name)
+    pip3.7 install -U (whl package name)
     ```

-    Note: For the command involving Python 3, we use Python 3.5 as an example above, if the version of your Python is 3.6/3.7/3.8, please change Python3.5 in the commands to Python3.6/Python3.7/Python3.8
+    Note: We used Python3.7 command as an example above, if the version of your Python is 3.6/3.8/3.9, please change pip3.7 in the commands to pip3.6/pip3.8/pip3.9

 Congratulations, now that you have successfully installed PaddlePaddle using Docker, you only need to run PaddlePaddle after entering the Docker container.
 For more Docker usage, please refer to the [official Docker documentation](https://docs.docker.com/).